 The qualifications for the State Waivers have been set by our Medical Advisory Board (U.C.A.
 53-3-303.5) based on the profile levels on the Functional Ability Evaluation (FAE) form.
 Here is a link to the FAE guidelines:

-To better assist you with these forms we have added some helpful cheat sheets.
+We have added some helpful cheat sheets to assist you with these forms.
 Click Medical Examiners’ Certificate helps you to fill in the blanks.
 Color Coded FAE is a guideline for qualifying drivers to “Interstate” or “Intrastate.”
 K-Restriction Waiver Application.
 Frequent Web Links for a list of websites.